 - memory loss

 Observing these changes can be very worrisome for a caregiver.
-It's important fto write down any neurological problem you observe, including when it began, so that it can be accurately and promptly reported to the doctor.
-Caregivers often recognize there is a problem long before the patient.
+It's important to write down any neurological problem you observe, including when it began, how long it lasts, and when it ends, so that you can accurately and promptly report it to the medical team.

 - establish a daily routine and make as few changes each day as possible